 The responsibilities of the Secretary include:

-Scheduling meetings in coordination with the Chair and distributing meeting notices.
+Scheduling meetings in coordination with the Chair and distributing meeting notices in conformance with Clause 6;

-Distributing meeting agenda (as per 6.0).
-Notification of the potential for action shall be included on any distributed agendas for meetings.
+Distributing meeting agendas (including participation information and known potential actions) as per Clause 6;

-Recording minutes of each meeting according to Clause 6.5 and IEEE guidelines (see http://standards.ieee.org/develop/policies/stdslaw.pdf), and publishing them within 60 calendar days of the end of the meeting.
+Documenting minutes of each meeting according to subclause 6.4;

-Creating and maintaining the Working Group membership roster and submitting it to the IEEE Standards Association annually.
+Creating and maintaining the participant list, referred to in subclause 4.6, and submitting it to the Standards Committee (or SCC) Secretary annually;

-Being responsible for the management and distribution of Working Group documentation.
+Being responsible for the management and distribution of Working Group documentation;

-Maintaining lists of unresolved issues, action items, and assignments.
+Maintaining lists of unresolved issues, action items, and assignments;

-Recording attendance of all attendees.
+Recording attendance of all participants;

-Maintaining a current list of the names of the voting members and distributing it to the members upon request.
+Maintaining a current list of the names of the voting members of the Working Group and forwarding all changes of voting members to the Chair.
+The list of voting members may be derived from the membership list in subclause 4.7;

-Forwarding all changes to the roster of voting members to the Chair.
+Distributing current list of Working Group voting members to members upon request;

-Being familiar with training materials available through IEEE Standards Development Online.
+Being familiar with materials available through IEEE Standards Development Lifecycle.

-3.4.4 Treasurer
+Treasurer

-The Working Group is responsible for its finances; therefore, an officer of the Working Group shall perform the responsibilities of the Treasurer.
-If there is a Treasurer, this clause may be modified to include additional responsibilities.

-If the funds are minimal and transactions not complicated, the officer position of Treasurer is not required and can be assumed by one of the other officers.
-In this case, the responsibilities a) to d) below shall be added to the responsibilities of either the Vice Chair (3.4.2), or Secretary (3.4.3) or another officer.
-If there are no funds the clause is not required, and the text below shall be removed and replaced with the words “Not applicable.”
+This clause may be modified to include additional responsibilities.
+Remove the bracketed text or remove the brackets as applicable if there is no funding and no Treasurer, or if the responsibilities of the Treasurer are performed by another officer (see Clause 3).

-The Treasurer shall:
+The Responsibilities of the Treasurer shall include:

-Maintain a budget.
+Maintaining a budget, if applicable;

-Control all funds into and out of the Working Group’s bank account.
+Managing all funds into and out of the Working Group’s bank account, if applicable;

-Follow IEEE policies concerning standards meetings and finances.
+Following IEEE policies concerning standards meetings and finances;

-Ensure that the Working Group adheres to the IEEE Financial Operations Manual.
+Confirming that the Working Group adheres to the IEEE Finance Operations Manual and the IEEE SA Standards Board Operations Manual clause on “Annual Financial Report”;

-Being familiar with training materials available through IEEE Standards Development Online.
+Being familiar with materials available through IEEE Standards Development Lifecycle.]

+Open Source Project Lead

+This clause may be modified to include additional responsibilities.
+If there is no Open Source development by the Working Group, select “Not Applicable.”
+Remove the brackets from whichever text is selected for use.

+Not Applicable.

+Membership

+Attendance at Meetings

+The clause, including bracketed text, may be modified.
+Remove the brackets if the bracketed text is used.

+A participant shall attend at least 75% of a meeting slot’s duration as stated in the approved agenda and satisfy the requirements of sublcause 6.3 regarding any registration fee for the session for that attendance to count towards gaining or maintaining voting membership.

+This is called “credited attendance” in order to distinguish it from attendance that does not satisfy these criteria.

+A participant that has credited attendance in at least 75% of the meeting slots in a session is has session attendance credit for that session.

-4.0 Working Group Membership
+Voting Membership

-4.1 Overview

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.
+This clause may be modified only by:

 Working Group membership is by individual.
 Those attending meetings shall pay any required meeting fees if established.
 Participants seeking Working Group membership are responsible for fulfilling the requirements to gain and maintain membership.

-4.2 Working Group Membership Status

-This clause may be modified.
-Modification of the number of meetings that shall be attended to allow or maintain membership may only be increased from the number given in these procedures, not decreased.

-Members of the sponsor are ex officio members of all Working Groups.
+Members of the Standards Committee are ex officio members of all Working Groups.
 Ex-officio members are allowed to vote on any Working Group motion or ballot, but are not counted towards quorum requirements or ballot return requirements if they don't vote.